coleifer/peewee/docs/peewee/api.rst

         :param str name: Optional index name.

         Expressive method for declaring an index on a model.
-Wraps the declaration of a :py:class:`ModelIndex` instance.
+Wraps the declaration of a :class:`ModelIndex` instance.

         Examples: